 As we are located in the heart of Mayfield Village, it is important to us that we are very much part of the local community.
 We are fortunate to have been in a position to develop wonderful sports facilities that we strive to make as widely available as possible.
 A number of local primary schools use our swimming pool on a regular basis – Mayfield Primary School, Sacred Heart, St. Mary’s Hadlow Down, Dallington Primary School, All Saints Old Heathfield, Rotherfield Primary, Broad Oak, Five Ashes and Punnetts Town.
 We also organise a special day for Mayfield Primary School children to visit the School and use our facilities.
 They take part in a dance workshop, athletics training and other activities.
-We open the pool for public swimming at a nominal cost three nights a week, and we host netball workshops and tournaments for local primary schools.
-If you are a local school, and would like to enquire about the use our facilities, please contact the Bursar (email@example.com).
+We host netball workshops and tournaments for local primary schools.

 We also seek to widen access to educational resources by sharing experiences and expertise with other schools.
-We are involved in a number of initiatives including Oxbridge interview practice sessions with students from The Skinners School, Weald of Kent Grammar School, Sackville School and Maria Fidelis School; and host an annual weeklong exchange with Maria Fidelis School with whom we undertake peer observation and share good practice.
-We are hosting our first Primary STEM Day this summer whereby 65 pupils from Mayfield and Five Ashes Primary Federation, Mark Cross Primary School, and Sacred Heart Wadhurst, join the School for a day of Science, Mathematics and ICT activities.
+We are involved in a number of initiatives including Oxbridge interview practice sessions with students from The Skinners School, Weald of Kent Grammar School, Sackville School, and Maria Fidelis School; and we host an annual week-long exchange with Maria Fidelis School with whom we undertake peer observation and share good practice.
+We also host STEM Days and Maths Challenge Days for local primary school children.

-We are also heavily involved in the Further Mathematics Support Programme (FMSP), which is supported by the Department for Education and managed by Mathematics in Education and Industry (MEI), an independent educational charity.
+We are heavily involved in the Further Mathematics Support Programme (FMSP), which is supported by the Department for Education and managed by Mathematics in Education and Industry (MEI), an independent educational charity.
 The FMSP organises many local teacher networks around the country.
-The networks focus on sharing good practice, professional development and promoting developments in teaching and learning.
-At Mayfield, we coordinate the local network group and invite teachers (and sometimes students) from local state and independent schools to our meetings.
+The networks focus on sharing good practice, professional development, and promoting developments in teaching and learning.
+At Mayfield, we coordinate the local network group and invite teachers (and sometimes students), from local state and independent schools to our meetings.
 These meetings give teachers time to share different approaches to teaching Mathematics and an opportunity to discuss the current issues.
-In June, Cath Moore, an FMSP area coordinator, is visiting Mayfield to talk about the statistical element of the new A level Mathematics.
-We will be joined by teachers from schools in Tunbridge Wells, Crowborough and Eastbourne.

 Music and the Arts